Variable declarations in markup (replacing {@const ...}

 </div>

-since it would be confusing to have different scoping rules, and different scoping rules are the only thing that distinguishes var
+Declarations should precede usage.
+We probably don't want to allow var since it would be confusing to have different scoping rules, and different scoping rules are the only thing that distinguishes var from let.

-, at least eventually (see #16192).
+We probably do want using, at least eventually (see #16192).

 nice to have

-The local state problem can be worked around via wrapping, but this looks like a good idea anyway 👍
+The local state problem can be worked around via wrapping, but this looks like a good idea anyway π

 {@const count = reactive(0)}